All our UV torches have a filter. Why?

 All UV LEDs produce visible light as well as UV light.
-Some LEDs make not much visible light, most make more.
+Some UV LEDs make not much visible light, most make more.
 You’ve probably seen things under a coloured light (like green or red) – it changes the colour of everything.
-So a UV LED does two things.
-(1) Its UV causes some things to fluoresce, (2) Its visible light changes the colour of things
+So a UV LED does two things: (1) Its UV light causes some things to fluoresce, (2) Its visible light changes the colour of things.

-We want to see the fluorescence.
+We want to see the fluorescence of a mineral under UV l ight.
 We don’t want to see the colour-changed rock.
-So we need to block the visible light from coming out of the torch.
-That’s what the filter does and that’s why it’s needed.
+So we need to block the visible light from coming out of the UV torch.
+That’s what the torch light filter does and that’s why it’s needed.
 Such filters are called “band pass filters”.

-The filter looks like a black circle at the front of the torch.
-If there is no black circle and you can see the LED(s) then the torch has no filter and both UV and visible light will come out.
+The filter on the UV torch looks like a black circle at the front of the torch.
+If there is no black circle and you can see the LED(s) then the UV torch has no filter and both UV and visible light will come out.

 The filtered picture is beautiful.
 You can see why collecting and displaying fluorescent minerals can be an addictive hobby!

-There are 9 little Long Wave rocks in the pictures.
-You can see the unfiltered torch is putting out a lot of blue which is almost completely overpowering the fluorescence.
+There are 9 little Long Wave UV rocks in the pictures.
+You can see the unfiltered UV torch is putting out a lot of blue which is almost completely overpowering the fluorescence of the minerals.
 The black background is non-fluorescent, but the visible light coming out of the unfiltered torch is lighting it.

-Note: The filtered torch I used for the filtered photo was a wide beam torch.
-The unfiltered one was a narrow beam torch, hence the shadows in the unfiltered photo.
+Note: The filtered UV torch I used for the filtered photo was a wide beam UV torch.
+The unfiltered one was a narrow beam UV torch, hence the shadows in the unfiltered photo.

 SO… Never buy an unfiltered torch!

-The materials used to make the filter gradually absorb more and more of the UV, and so cause a gradual change in their optical properties.
-The intensity of the UV source is a key factor; filters exposed to high-intensity UV light will solarise more quickly.
+The materials used to make the UV torch filter gradually absorb more and more of the ultraviolet light, and so cause a gradual change in their optical properties.
+The intensity of the UV light source is a key factor; filters exposed to high-intensity UV light will solarise more quickly.

-So over time, as the filter absorbs more and more of the UV, less and less UV is left to come out and cause the fluorescence we want.
+So over time, as the UV light filter absorbs more and more of the UV, less and less UV light is left to come out and cause the fluorescence we want.

 Solarisation will eventually occur (years with normal use).